bluekeybo/GameOfLife/CONTRIBUTING.md

 ## Coding conventions

-Start reading our code and you'll get the hang of it.
+Start reading our code and you'll get a hang of it.
 We optimize for readability:

   * We indent using four spaces (soft tabs)
   * We ALWAYS put spaces around operators (`x += 1`, not `x+=1`)